 High power tube-driven Mechanically Scanned Antenna (MESA) RADARs ruled the skies for decades.
-They were the backbone of the weapon systems on board the F-16, F-15, F-18, and were produced by the thousands.
+They were the backbone of the weapon systems onboard the F-16, F-15, and F-18, and were produced by the thousands.
 But where have they gone and why?
 Have Actively and Passively Scanned Electronic Array (A/PESA) RADARs forced the MESA RADARs the way of the 8 track and VHS tape?
 Or are MESA RADARs ready for a renaissance in Western North Carolina?

 Duotech Services, Inc., based in Franklin, NC, and the DELTA and NEMESIS RADARs are taking mechanically scanned systems to the next level.
-Whereas the AN/APG-66 / 68 / 70 / 73 leaned on cutting-edge signal processing technology pioneered in the 1970s and 1980s and largely relied on much older technology in the form of tube-based transmitters (circa 1940’s), the DELTA and NEMESIS RADARs employ modern signal processing techniques combined with start-of-the-art solid-state transmitters.
-While keeping the same aperture of one of the aforementioned RADAR’s flat plate antennas, but utilizing Duotech’s modern techniques for RF power amplification and signal processing, the range of the RADAR can double.
+Whereas the AN/APG-66 / 68 / 70 / 73 leaned on cutting-edge signal processing technology pioneered in the 1970s and 1980s and largely relied on much older technology in the form of tube-based transmitters (circa 1940s), the DELTA and NEMESIS RADARs employ modern signal processing techniques combined with start-of-the-art solid-state transmitters.
+While keeping the same aperture of one of the aforementioned RADAR’s flat plate antennas, utilizing Duotech’s modern techniques for RF power amplification and signal processing, the range of the RADAR can double.
 With fewer up/down conversions as well as less noise being amplified throughout the system, the RADAR can detect and track targets at a greater distance and with higher fidelity than older legacy systems.

 Overall, AESA will someday fully supplant MESA on all fighter aircraft; that fact is inevitable.
 Economies of scale will bring down the price of AESAs and will make the MESA no longer viable.
 However, that day is not today nor will it be 20 or even 30 years from now.
 As technology continues to advance and demand for a low cost, but high performance, airborne RADAR continues to grow, MESA systems will remain a viable option.
 MESA RADARs can and will continue to grow capabilities at the same rate as their AESA counterparts.
-Upgrade or even replacement advanced MESAs will keep these types of RADARs in the sky for decades to come.
+Upgrade or even replacing advanced MESAs will keep these types of RADARs in the sky for decades to come.